ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: STM32 RTCv2 driver now supports callbacks on events.
 - NEW: Added an EXTI helper driver for STM32.
 - NEW: Added demo for STM32L4R9I-Discovery board.
 - NEW: Support for new serial NOR device MX25LM51245G.
 Other Macronix devices